mwouts/jupytext/docs/faq.md

 ## How do I use Jupytext?

-Open the notebook that you want to version control. _Pair_ the notebook to a script or a Markdown file using either the [Jupytext Commands](install.md#jupytext-commands-in-jupyterlab) in JupyterLab or the [Jupytext Menu](install.md#jupytext-menu-in-jupyter-notebook) in Jupyter Notebook.
+Open the notebook that you want to version control. _Pair_ the notebook to a script or a Markdown file using the [Jupytext Commands](install.md#jupytext-commands-in-jupyterlab) in JupyterLab.

 Save the notebook, and you get two copies of the notebook: the original `*.ipynb` file, together with its paired text representation.